 YOU will know what that cry sounds like.

 I made the mistake of rocking my firstborn to sleep every single time he went to bed.
 Even when he was asleep, he would cry as soon as I laid him in his crib.
 I would spend hours up at night just holding him.

-I was exhausted.
-But with the Babywise routine, you put the baby to bed while the baby is sleepy bu not asleep.
+But with the Babywise routine, you put the baby to bed while the baby is sleepy but not asleep.
 Sometimes that means there is a little crying while baby gets used to this.

-I will say I never let my baby cry for long periods of time.
+I will say, while using the Babywise schedule, I never let my baby cry for long periods of time.
 I used my intuition.

 There are 13 chapters and I would say that there were only 5 chapters that I found the most helpful and needed.

 If you do decide to read this book, you will probably want to skim some parts and definitely underline the important stuff.
 I bookmarked a few sections and referred to them often during the first 6 months as my baby transitioned to different stages.

 I also took notes from other websites that shared example routines and specific ideas for bedtime routines.

 However, I do not recommend this book if you do not like to read.

 There is a LOT to read in Babywise* and it may be overwhelming and even a bit confusing if you are not used to reading long books with lots of details.